 Upright is probably the most common type of vacuum cleaners used in homes in which motor and suction head are housed in the same unit.
 Mostly controlled by foot, they have a good suction power and come with built-in controls for ease of use.

 They are considered to perform well on carpeted areas, but some models are great for cleaning bare floors too.
 Usually, they come with cleaning attachments for thorough cleaning of the home.
-They need more efforts as you have to push forward the entire unit.
+They need more effort as you have to push forward the entire unit.

 Pros: Uprights are cheaper than canister vacuums and they are great in terms of power, maneuverability, and storage needs too.